The Senate just confirmed Betsy DeVos. Here’s why every single Democrat voted against her.

-The Senate Just Confirmed Betsy DeVos As Education Secretary.
+The Senate Just Confirmed Betsy DeVos as Education Secretary.
 Every Single Democrat Voted Against Her.

 What does it mean for the future of public education?